 \section{Acknowledgement}

-The author would like to thank his advisor Venky Krishnan for his great motivation and useful discussions.
+{The author thanks the anonymous referees for useful comments which helped him to improve the paper.} The author would like to thank his advisor Venky Krishnan for his great motivation and useful discussions.
 He would like to thank Prof. Rakesh for suggesting this problem during the workshop ``Advanced Instructional School on Theoretical and Numerical Aspects of Inverse Problems, June 16--28, 2014'' held at TIFR Centre for Applicable Mathematics, Bangalore, India, and for suggesting the use of solution to the adjoint problem.
 He also would like to thank Prof. Paul Sacks for stimulating discussions.
-Author benefited from the support of the Airbus Group Corporate Foundation Chair ``Mathematics of Complex Systems'' established at TIFR Centre for Applicable Mathematics and TIFR International Centre for Theoretical Sciences, Bangalore, India.